 Caskets must be created from materials that are completely biodegradable.
 This concept comes from the scripture in Genesis 3:19 where it says, “For dust you are, and to dust you shall return.”
 Caskets must be made of materials that allow a body to naturally decompose and return to the earth.
 Metal caskets prevent this from occurring and, therefore, are not considered Jewish or kosher.

 Wood is the most commonly used material for Jewish caskets, but there is no specific regulation regarding the materials that can be used other than the requirement that it must be biodegradable.
+Another example of a biodegradable casket is one made of wicker.

 The most orthodox or conservative Jewish caskets have no bedding inside.